 Volatile organic compounds (VOC) are a principal component in atmospheric reactions that form ozone and other photochemical oxidants.
 VOCs are emitted from diverse sources, including automobiles, chemical manufacturing facilities, drycleaners, paint shops and other commercial and residential sources that use solvent and paint.
 The term, volatile organic compound is defined in federal rules as a chemical that participates in forming ozone.
 Methane, a nonreactive compound is not a VOC, nor are other organic chemicals with negligible photochemical reactivity.
 VOCs are emitted from transportation and industrial sources, such as automobile exhaust, gasoline/oil storage and transfer, chemical manufacturing, dry cleaners, paint shops and other facilities using solvents.

 Particulate matter, or PM, is the term for particles found in the air, including dust, dirt, soot, smoke, and liquid droplets.
 Particles can be suspended in the air for long periods of time.
 Some particles are large or dark enough to be seen as soot or smoke.
 Others are so small that individually they can only be detected with an electron microscope.
 Some particles are directly emitted into the air.
 They come from a variety of sources such as cars, trucks, buses, factories, construction sites, tilled fields, unpaved roads, stone crushing, and burning of wood.
+The NAAQS for particulate matter have been established based on the indicators PM10 and PM2.5.

 In July 1987, EPA began using a new indicator, PM-10, which includes only those particles with aerodynamic diameter smaller than 10 um.
 Ten microns is approximately one seventh the diameter of a human hair.
 This fraction of TSP is responsible for most of the adverse human health effects of particulate matter because of the particles' ability to reach the lower regions of the respiratory tract.

+In July 1997, EPA added fine particles as an additional indicator.
 Fine particulate matter is a complex mixture of very small liquid droplets or solid particles in the air.
 Major sources are cars, trucks, construction equipment, coal-fired power plants, wood burning, vegetation and livestock.
 These particles can be directly released when coal, gasoline, diesel fuels and wood are burned.
 Many fine particles are also formed in the atmosphere from chemical reactions of nitrogen oxides, sulfur oxides, organic compounds and ammonia.
 Fine particulates are associated with increased hospitalizations and deaths due to respiratory and heart disease and can worsen the symptoms of asthma.
 People with respiratory or heart disease, the elderly and children are the groups most at risk.
 Fine particles are also major contributors to reduced visibility (haze).

 A colorless, toxic gas produced by incomplete burning of carbon-based fuels, including: gasoline, oil and wood.
 Carbon monoxide is also produced from incomplete combustion of many natural and synthetic products.
 For instance, cigarette smoke contains carbon monoxide.
 When carbon monoxide gets into the body, the carbon monoxide combines with chemicals in the blood and prevents the blood from bringing oxygen to cells, tissues and organs.
 The human body needs oxygen for energy, so high-level exposures to carbon monoxide can cause serious health effects, with death possible from massive exposures.
 Symptoms of carbon monoxide exposure include vision problems, reduced alertness, and general reduction in mental and physical functions.
 Carbon monoxide exposures are especially harmful to people with heart, lung and circulatory system diseases.